ioggstream/draft-polli-resource-digests-http/draft-polli-resoource-digests-http.md

-This approach can be easily adapted to use-cases where the transferred data does require some sort of manipulation to be considered a representation or conveys a partial representation of a resource (eg. Range Requests RFC 7233).
+This approach can be easily adapted to use-cases where the transferred data does require some sort of manipulation to be considered a representation or conveys a partial representation of a resource (eg. Range Requests).

 Changes are semantically compatible with existing implementations and better cover both the request and response cases.